MacDressler/ENGO551_Lab3/README.md

 # ENGO551_Lab3
 This is my submission for lab 3 in ENGO551

+I am sorry for the late submission.
+I honestly spent a week messing around, trying to get my data to show.
+I learned alot about troubleshooting in the web browser, using F12.
+I also learned alot about troubleshooting javascript in html, combining javascript and html and other things.

 I will use this list here to keep track of all of my different ChatGPT prompts.